Riimu/Kit-ClassLoader/README.md

-# PSR-0 and PSR-4 class autoloading #
+# PSR-0 and PSR-4 class autoloader #

 Classloader is a PHP library for autoloading classes.
 Class autoloading means that classes are loaded only when they are actually needed instead of having to